oapicf/pinterest-sdk/clients/scala-akka/generated/docs/BoardsApi.md

     val pageSize: Int = 56 // Int | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.

-    val creativeTypes: Seq[String] =  // Seq[String] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+    val creativeTypes: Seq[CreativeType] =  // Seq[CreativeType] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.

     val adAccountId: String = adAccountId_example // String | Unique identifier of an ad account.

     val pinMetrics: Boolean = true // Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.

     val request = apiInstance.boardsListPins(boardId, bookmark, pageSize, creativeTypes, adAccountId, pinMetrics) val response = apiInvoker.execute(request)